Armanfard-Lab/iSMART/_pages/home.md

 </div>

-**Time-Series Anomaly Detection:**  In this project, we aim to develop a self-supervised representation learning framework for time-series data.
-Our work will be based on state-of-the-art self-supervised algorithms, such as contrastive learning, and we will try to make it suitable for time-series data by incorporating architectures such as temporal convolutional networks (TCNs), Long Short-Term Memory (LSTM), and ideas such as self-attention.

 **Multitask Learning with Attention for Pose Estimation and Activity Recognition:** Multitask learning (MTL) has recently gained a lot of popularity as a learning paradigm that can lead to improved per-task performance while also using fewer per-task model parameters compared to single task learning.
 Our research involves developing novel MTL algorithms that can achieve state-of-the-art performance on various computer vision tasks.
 Some of the main tasks we will be focusing on are pose estimation and activity recognition.

 **Epileptogenic Zone Detection:** In this project, we aim to develop a machine learning model that automatically analyzes the background information collected iEEG to determine whether the corresponding intracerebral channels are located in the brain tissue belonging to the epileptogenic zone, without accessing seizure on set zone (SOZ).
 We will tackle the EZ identification problem by using advanced representation learning models.
 Our goal is to develop an algorithm which can aid epileptologists in identifying brain areas to be resected during epilepsy surgery.

 **Deep Anomaly Detection** Anomaly Detection is the task of identifying rare items, events or observations which deviate significantly from the majority of the data.
-In recent years, anomaly detection researchers have turned their attention to developing deep learning based models and managed to come up with some efficient deep models.
-In this project, our goal is to develop novel deep anomaly detection methods using state-of-the-art models, such as contrastive learning.
+In recent years, researchers have turned their attention to developing deep learning based anomaly detection models that yielded an unprecedented success.
+In this project, our goal is to develop novel anomaly detection algorithms using state-of-the-art deep models, such as contrastive learning.

 **Deep Clustering**